younata/coz-e/src/build_log/chapter_7.md

 - 2023-08-31: Prep for glassing the starboard side.
 - 2023-09-02: Glassed starboard side.
 - 2023-09-03: Trimmed glass from port side.
+- 2023-11-20: Came back later and sanded smooth the seams where the fuselage sides transition to the fuselage floor.